-REPORT OF CLERK TO THE SESSION, Lynne Lower, Clerk
+REPORT OF CLERK TO THE SESSION: Sue Crawford, Clerk

-In 2016, the Session of Heritage Presbyterian Church met for twelve stated meetings and six called meetings.
-Three congregational meetings were held for the following purposes:
+In 2017, the Session of Heritage Presbyterian Church met for twelve stated meetings and three called meetings.
+Two congregational meetings were held for the following purposes:

 - to approve Rev. Mark Plunkett’s terms of call and to receive the annual report of the Session committees,

 - to elect new church officers and 2018 congregation members of the Nominating Committee.

 A “town hall” style meeting was held in March to discuss the situation regarding construction of our new church home, and the new “Shovel Fund” fundraiser that was begun that day.

 At the end of 2017, active church membership totaled 75 members.
 This represents a net loss of two members from 2016.
 Two members passed into the loving arms of our Savior.
 On December 31, 2017, our church membership consisted of the following:

 SEX Female: 50 Male: 25